 The Connectivity Explorer application allows you to connect to and browse the data hierarchy of OPC Data Access and OPC Unified Architecture servers and data nodes.
 You can subscribe to data changes, and view the results live.
 With the optional Excel Add-On you can setup Excel Real Time Data (RTD) links to data.

 This separately licensed product from the OPC Data Client Developers Toolkit allows you to drag/drop or copy/paste values from the OPC Data Client Connectivity Explorer into Excel 2007 to Current versions, desktop only.
 Web/browser run Excel is not supported.

 This feature works with OPC DA, OPC XML-DA, and OPC UA Generic Data.

 Full details for all versions are provided in our knowledgebase.
-Below is a high level of currently supported platforms for your x86 or x86 development.
+Below is a high level of currently supported platforms for your x86 or x64 development.

 OPC Data Client is specifically designed with broad development language support in mind, allowing you to develop an OPC client in a wide range of languages.